 Among all of the possible considerations to make in a renovation project, windows are often forgotten and not even considered.
 While old windows may seem innocuous with a bit of touching up, the reality is that replacement windows can very likely offer benefits that old touched up windows cannot.
 The benefits afforded by including new windows in your renovation projects are numerous, but below we’ll focus on just a few key points worth considering.

 1. They’re Cosmetically Appealing

 Although you might think looks aren’t important, there’s something to be said about the beauty of brand new windows.
 Old windows are often cloudy and faded from years of use, while new windows provide a crystal clear view.
 The street appeal of a building with brand new windows is noticeably improved, and it’s a renovation that’s also enjoyable to look at from the inside as well.
-You can browse through the different styles and appearances of windows on the Panes Window Manufacturing website.

 2. They’re a Surprisingly Good Investment.

 One of the core reasons to perform a renovation is to get increased enjoyability out of the finished space, while also increasing property value.
 New windows are generally considered a safe investment, as they not only increase the visual appeal of the property to potential buyers, but the return on investment for high-efficiency windows is favourable.

 Even if you don’t intend to sell your property any time soon, windows are a good investment in other ways too.
 Windows play a key role in air and temperature control in a building.
 In colder climates, older windows can struggle to keep warm air in while keeping cold air out.
 In warmer climates, the opposite is true, not only due to the higher temperatures but due to the suns rays passing through the glass.